trax-project/moodle-trax-logs/doc/events.md

 - `\logstore_trax\event\hvp_quiz_question_answered`: a user answered a question of an H5P quiz or question set ([JSON example](http://doc.xapi.fr/profiles/moodle/events_hvp#quiz-question-answered)).

 - `\logstore_trax\event\hvp_single_question_answered`: a user answered a H5P single question activity ([JSON example](http://doc.xapi.fr/profiles/moodle/events_hvp#single-question-answered)).

-## Risky events

-Some of the above events should be considered as risky when you want to transfer you **Moodle history**.
-The reason is that these events are based on data that may change after the events occur and before they are processed by the plugin.
-In this case, some information contained in the Statements may be inaccurate, or other Statements may be impossible to build.

-- `\core\event\course_module_completion_updated`: the completion status may change.
-- `\core\event\user_graded`: the grade and success status may change.